tabareCapitan/tabarecapitan.github.io/index.md

 These days you can find me in **Buenos Aires, Argentina**.
 Specifically, I'm temporarily working from UCEMA as part of a **visiting fellowship at [JILAEE](https://www.jilaee.org/)** (Joint Initiative for Latin American Experimental Economics: UChicago and UCEMA).
 If you are nearby and want to meet, **please send me an email**.

-**I welcome new connections, both from academia and from practicioners**; my gmail or linkedin are good for that.
+**I welcome new connections**, both from academia and from practicioners.

 [Tabare.Capitan at GMAIL](mailto:tabare.capitan@gmail.com){: .btn } [google scholar](https://scholar.google.com/citations?user=uqivDeoAAAAJ&hl=en){: .btn }{:target="_blank"} [linkedIn](https://www.linkedin.com/in/tabareCapitan/){: .btn }{:target="_blank"}